-The College's current financial health grade is classified as "Requires Improvement".
-The main driver for this was the decrease in the Colleges financial health score for EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation) to zero.
+The College's current financial health grade is classified as "Outstanding".
+The expectation is that this will decrease in 2021/22 to "Requires Improvements".
+The main driver for this decrease is the Colleges financial health score for EBITDA (Earnings Before Interest, Tax, Depreciation and Amortisation) will fall to zero.
 The College's financial health score for current asset ratio and gearing both have a maximum financial health score of 100.
 With a strong balance sheet, the zero EBITDA score is not an issue in the short term as cash reserves and a strong balance sheet can mitigate this shortfall.
-The College's strategy and Financial Plan expect the College financial health grade to stay at Requires Improvement before improving in 2021/22.
+The College's strategy and Financial Plan expect the College financial health grade to stay at Requires Improvement for both 2021/22 and 2022/23.